Karst honey DOP

 LIPOV MED it is bright yellow in color with a green reflection and a strong scent of linden flowers.
 The medium-intense aroma of menthol, linden flowers, herbs or fresh walnuts is very characteristic.
 It usually crystallizes slowly.
 It is used for colds, fever, headache, loss of appetite and cough.
 Because it promotes sweating, it is not recommended for heart patients.

-CHESTNUT HONEY it is in several shades of brown with a reddish or greenish reflection, a strong and sharp smell of chestnut flowers and an intense taste that leaves a lasting bitterness on the herbs.
+CHESTNUT HONEY it is in several shades of brown with a reddish or greenish reflection, a strong and sharp smell of chestnut flowers and an intense taste that leaves a persistent bitterness on the herbs.
 It contains more fructose than glucose, so it can also be used by lighter diabetics under medical supervision.
 It is used in the diet and in anemia, fatigue and malnutrition.

-REŠELIKOV MED is brown, in several shades, usually rarely liquid, with a strong pronounced smell of almonds or. bark of the solution, leaves a bitter aftertaste in the mouth, which is characteristic of it.
+REŠELIKOV MED is brown, in several shades, usually rarely liquid, with a strong pronounced smell of almonds or. bark of the lattice, leaves a bitter aftertaste in the mouth, which is characteristic of it.
 It crystallizes very quickly in tiny crystals.
 It contains coumarin derivatives and octadecanoic acid, which is one of the useful forms of saturated fatty acids in coenzyme Q10.